 A couple’s shared passion for conservation

 McDaniel’s father, Mack Zibin, was an outdoorsman.
 A hunter himself, Mack got to know the waterfowlers who travelled far and wide to hunt over the famous Quill Lakes each fall.

 He was also a Keeman, one of DUC’s original conservation volunteers.
 From 1938 to 1998, these citizen scientists reported habitat conditions and waterfowl numbers and scouted for potential DUC wetland projects.
 McDaniel recalls her parents’ involvement in the program.
 “They were out all the time.
 Mother did all the paperwork,” she laughs.

-When a DUC fundraising dinner committee was struck in nearby Wadena in the 1980s, the Zibins became dedicated members.
-Mack and Sybil personally donated over 80 auction items in their time with the committee.
+When a DUC fundraising dinner committee was struck in Wadena in the 1980s, the Zibins became dedicated members.
+Mack and Sybil donated over 80 auction items in their time with the committee.
 Both loved the volunteer work, banquets, and lasting friendships that resulted.